alejjuuu/Code-work/README.md

-# Code - From different school and personal ones
+# Personal and homework done at different schools
 Please check the related programs I have done throughout my carrer